 Burr Oak is a tiny village located in the state of Michigan.
 With a population of 765 people and just one neighborhood, Burr Oak is the 525th largest community in Michigan.
-Much of the housing stock in Burr Oak was built prior to World War II, making it one of the older and more historic villages in the country.
+Burr Oak has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Burr Oak is generally considered to be a blue-collar town.
-54.15% of the Burr Oak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Burr Oak, you'll notice that it is more blue-collar than most other communities in America.
+54.15% of Burr Oak’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Burr Oak is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Burr Oak who work in office and administrative support (9.27%), food service (8.29%), and sales jobs (6.10%).

 The per capita income in Burr Oak in 2022 was $25,773, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $103,092 for a family of four.
 However, Burr Oak contains both very wealthy and poor people as well.